Home » Cookies » Toll House Cookies

 Toll House Cookies

-* Make sure to read the entire blog post.
+* Make sure to read the entire article.
 Every step matters, and I’ll provide helpful tips along the way!

 Ingredients

-• Light brown sugar & granulated stage
+• Light brown sugar & granulated sugar

 • All-purpose flour